TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-release-ready.md

 tags: react-spreadsheet
 ---

 [Last time]({% link _posts/2025-02-24-publishing-infinisheet-storybook.md %}), I left you with a laundry list of things to do next.
-In the end I decided to try and do all of them, with the unifying theme of getting `react-spreadsheet` ready to release.
+In the end, I decided to try and do all of them, with the unifying theme of getting `react-spreadsheet` ready to release.

 # Constant Propagation

-I still have a few hard coded constants in `VirtualSpreadsheet` that should really be props.
+I still had a few hard coded constants in `VirtualSpreadsheet` that should really be props.
 They're all related to layout of the different sub-components within `VirtualSpreadsheet`.

 ```ts
 export interface VirtualSpreadsheetProps<Snapshot> {